 Buy romaine lettuce.
 The size and shape of romaine lettuce make it a good candidate for beginner gardeners to replant.

 Cut off the bottom of the lettuce bunch.
 Not too short, but long enough to plant without difficulty.
 Do as many stalks of romaine lettuce as you wish.

 Place bottoms into water.
 It is best to soak the bottom overnight to hydrate.
 Some gardeners soak bottoms for three days before planting.

 Place bottoms into the dirt.
 The soil should be rich to promote growth.
 For these pictures, I placed the pot in a sunny spot, but lettuce grows best planted in the shade.
 If lettuce is placed in a container, move the container to a shady spot.
 If planted in the ground, choose a shaded area.

 Step 5: Water and Cover

 Water the lettuce and cover it with mulch to retain moisture.
 Dried leaves or plain straw will also work.
-Lettuce requires a good amount of water, so it best to place this vegetable into a pot or cover with mulch.
+Lettuce requires a good amount of water, so it's best to place this vegetable into a pot or cover it with mulch.
 Damp soil also keeps plants from drying out and retains the tasty flavor of the leaves.